It’s the relationship equivalent of “We need to talk.”

 Ten minutes later your world is crashing around you.
 You know that your supervisor specifically explained the situation — it was as if they were reading off a script — but your brain couldn’t process all the buzzwords like “hierarchy restructuring” and “corporate reorganization” and “economic budget constraints” because your mind was racing trying to process the one truth that was abundantly clear:

-Before you get ready to jump out the nearest window, here is a 6-step action plan.
+Before you get ready to jump out the nearest window, there are certain things you can do right away to help things go a bit more smoothly.
+Here is a 6-step action plan.

 1) Control your emotions